 - Start a Children’s vegetable patch

 Municipal eco-centers and waste disposal

-In many countries, all eco-centers have closed their doors to the public due to sanitary precautions.
+In many countries, eco-centers have closed their doors to the public due to sanitary precautions.
 Entry is restricted to people who are registered.
 You might have to check with your municipality to sign up, usually it’s a free service.

 - Weeds can even be recycled into liquid fertilizer with just a pail and water.
 Ferment them to extract nutrients you can use to water your houseplants!
 Kids love making bubbly potions, too…